 Step 7: Begin your makeup.
 (Check out my everyday makeup routine and products here.)

-What’s nice about Vitamin C serums is that they can be applied as a base layer underneath whatever products you use in the morning, because they never feel sticky.
-And as for how often you should apply it?
-Every.
-Single.
-Day.
+What’s nice about Vitamin C serums is that they can be applied as a base layer underneath whatever products you use in the morning, because the good ones never feel sticky.
+(This list of the best vitamin C serums includes all the “good ones”!)